Probability Metrics for Tropical Spaces of Different Dimensions: Building Tropical Tools

 \end{proof}

-\begin{remark} From our proof of \Cref{lem:fiber_complex}, we note that the poset of fibre cells $C_S$ is given by a reverse type inclusion as in the case of type cells.
-Therefore, the maximal fibre cells $C_S$ (and maximal type cells) are exactly those whose type is given by a partition of $[m]$. \end{remark}
+\begin{remark} From our proof of \Cref{lem:fiber_complex}, we note that the poset of fibre cells $C^S_{\vec y}$ is given by a reverse type inclusion as in the case of type cells \citep{develin2004tropical}.
+Therefore, the maximal cells $C^S_{\vec y}$ of the fibre are exactly those whose type is given by a partition of $[m]$ (and copies of the empty set). \end{remark}